LEAGUE CITY, TEXAS

 - Media Production

 - Mixed Media

 Cybil Pallugna-Saenz is a multimedia artist specializing in digital content creation.
 She began working in digital art at Village Voice Media’s Houston Press where she discovered a hidden talent for graphic design and thrived in the weekly deadline driven schedule.
 Cybil excelled to Production Manager within three years and then pivoted to broadcast television working for the public access channel, Houston Media Source.

-Currently, Cybil is an administrative professional in the office of the Director at the Museum of Fine Arts, Houston and a freelance digital content producer for nonprofit organizations.
+Currently, Cybil is an administrative professional in the Office of the Director at the Museum of Fine Arts, Houston and a freelance digital content producer for nonprofit organizations.

-In 2004, Cybil decided to produce Houston’s first Filipino-American television show called “Halo Halo TV” on the public access channel, Houston MediaSource.
+In 2004, Cybil produced Houston’s first Filipino-American television show called “Halo Halo TV” on the public access channel, Houston MediaSource.
 It was a thirty-minute show that featured Tagalog lessons and community events in and around Houston.
 “Halo-Halo TV” was sponsored by the Houston Northwest Filipino-American Community, where Cybil grew up.
 The series lasted for only one season and was hosted by Cybil Pallugna, Derick Mendoza, and Grace Rodriguez.

 When not watching or making films, Cybil spends time with her husband, Alejandro Saenz, Jr., and their three children, Apolonio, Benicio and Alejandro III.